 Contraband.
 The Contraband is McNeese's weekly student newspaper, named after Contraband Bayou which runs through campus.
 Click here for an image of the first Contraband.
 Contraband Editors:

 Contraband Bayou.
 Contraband Bayou, which runs through the McNeese campus, is so named because many believe it is the site of the famous pirate Jean LaFitte’s buried treasure, or contraband.
 Click here for a bibliography of Jean LaFitte sources.Cornett, Donald Charles.
 Former McNeese student killed in action in the Ia Drang Valley in South Vietnam in 1965.
 Cornett was the McNeese ROTC cadet commander and student body president 1962-1963.
+He was also a member of the Pershing Rifles, Scabbard and Blade, Blue Key, and Kappa Sigma fraternity.
 He graduated in 1964 and joined the Army.
+He rose to the rank of First Lieutenant and received the Silver Star.
 The 1966 Log was dedicated to his memory.

 Cowboys.
 Many factors influenced the naming of the McNeese sports teams "Cowboys."
 When McNeese was founded in 1939, it was through a joint effort between the Southwest Louisiana Cattleman's Association, the Calcasieu Parish Police Jury, and the Works Progress Administration.
 The Cattleman's Association wanted an arena, the Police Jury wanted a college to educate its citizens, and the WPA wanted an auditorium to stage performances.
 In the early days, cowboys figured prominently in the culture of McNeese.
 Rodeo was a major activity in the area.
 Some students rode their horses to campus.
 McNeese soon became known as the "Cow College" because cows roamed freely on the campus.
 In 1940, the basketball team (the only official sports team on campus at the time) chose "cowboys" as their team name from several choices, including Broncos, Bucs, and Eagles.
 Around this time, some members of the University community felt that McNeese should choose either "nautical" themes (like the yearbook, The Log, and the newspaper, The Contraband) or "cowboy" themes for the University's activities, but nothing ever came of that movement.
 In the late 1940s and 50s, sports fans began using the name "Cowpokes," which was soon shortened to "Pokes."
 See also Mascots.